--t Diff the revisions even if the files are not of type text.
+-t Diff the revisions even if the files are not of type text. g-opts See the Global Options section.

 Can File Arguments Use Can File Arguments Use Minimal Access Level

 Revision Specifier?
 Revision Range?
 Required

 Yes No read

 • The diff flags supported by p4 diff are: